Anneef/AnTools/README.md

      `XeqtInSubs("Cmd1, Cmd2")`

   ### *iii) Functions that add functionality to a graph or automate styling.*
-  - add buttons to scan through all traces, toggeling visibility or opacity of traces or pairs of traces. `TraceScanner()`
+  - add buttons to scan through all traces, toggling visibility or opacity of traces or pairs of traces. `TraceScanner()`
   - functions to apply custom color schemes with  custom periodicity `ColorByGeo(cyclelength=foo)` `SoftColors()` `GlobalOpacity()`
-  - function to display each column of a matrix as a seperate trace `PlotTraces()`
+  - function to display each column of a matrix as a separate trace `PlotTraces()`
   - function to normalize traces by various criteria `NormTraces()`
   - function to automatically distribute multiple vertical axes `DistributeAxes([spacinginpercent])`
   - function to auto-tag traces in a graph `TagTraceWithWaveName()`
   - function to individually color traces according to the values of another wave `ColorTraceByWave([CB])`

   ### *iv) Data stratification tools*
-  Pick data, either entire waves or a subset of their entries, or both, based on criteria.
+  Pick data, either entire waves, or a subset of their entries, or both, based on criteria.
 This could be numerical entries in the waves notes, or criteria contained in separate waves.
 Specifically:
   - `WaveSubsetByCriteria(sourceWave, CriteriumWave0, lowCrit0, upCrit0[, CriteriumWave1, lowCrit1, upCrit1, Logic] )` Returns the subset of points in sourceWave for which the corresponding entries in the criteria waves comply with the criteria boundaries
   - `ListDataByNote(Suffix, NoteKey,low4NoteVal, up4NoteVal)` returns waves that have the suffix "Suffix" after a dash, and also have, in their wavenotes the Keyord "NoteKey", followed by ":value" where value lies between low4NoteVal and up4NoteVal
   - `CollectDataByNoteAndCriterium(Suffix[, NoteKey,low4NoteVal, up4NoteVal, CriteriumSuffix, lowCrit, upCrit, CriteriumSuffix1, lowCrit1, upCrit1	] )`combines the above stratification tools in one